 The Federal Work Study Program at the Middlebury Institute allows students to work in part-time, paid positions within administrative and academic departments on campus, as well as in academically relevant positions off campus.
 Students are allowed to hold more than one position, but are limited to 20 hours per week.
 Student employment positions are paid on a bi-weekly basis, and are intended for use toward living expenses.
-Federal Work study earnings are partially funded by federal monies, and are offered to financial aid recipients who are U.S. citizens or legal permanent residents.
+Federal Work study earnings are partially funded by federal monies, and are offered to financial aid recipients who are U.S. citizens or legal permanent residents enrolled in degree seeking programs.